DavidWynne/CSharpEval/README.md

 #C# Repl Program

-Download the zipped file called c-sharp-rep.zip.
-This contains an exe file which is an already compiled CsharpEval program that runs the REPL code.
+Download the contents of the directory c-sharp-rep. This contains an exe file which is an already compiled CsharpEval program that runs the REPL code.
 Naturally this will only work on a Windows machine.
 You will also need to have the .NET Framework 3.5 version installed.

-So unzip and run this program (no installation is required).
+So run this program (no installation is required).
 You will be presented with an empty edit box.
 To start things off, enter the universal REPL test:

 ```
 2+2